 Paving Program - Nova Chip

-UPDATE 08/17/19 at 11:56 AM: Nova Chip Program for 2019 will be done in late August.
-The contractor will once again be Asphalt Maintenance Solutions of Center Valley, PA.
-A letter will go out shortly explaining this paving process and providing approximate dates for that paving to be done on the streets listed below.
+The contractor was once again Asphalt Maintenance Solutions of Center Valley, PA.
+A letter was sent out explaining this paving process and providing approximate dates for that paving to be done on the streets listed below.

-The following streets are scheduled to receive the Nova Chip paving process.
+The following streets have received the Nova Chip paving process in 2019.

 |Street||From||To||Chip Seal Date||Nova Chip Date|